 ... instead of part of the hind leg.

-Whether cooked ham or air-dried and smoked ham - very little about these expressions is reminiscent of what was once alive, sentient animal.
+Whether it's cooked ham or air-dried and smoked ham, there's little about these expressions that reminds us of what was once alive, sentient animal.

 4. leather